 After reading this guide you will understand the opportunities presented by China and know how to take make the most of them, as well as have a general understanding of China’s place in the global balance of powers and why this affects businesses.

-2 Growing your business in China
+2 Expanding business to China

 When planning how to grow your business abroad, it’s important to consider the current climate of the market you’re planning to enter.
 China is the world’s second largest economy in terms of nominal GDP, and the largest in terms of purchasing power.
 It has good transport infrastructure, a heavy focus on manufacturing, and is the largest exporter of goods in the world.